xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Math/Objects/voxel.md

 They are used in a wide variety of applications, including computer graphics, 3D printing, and medical imaging.

-Here is an image that shows a [voxel](/Notatki/Semestr%203/Język%20angielski%20-%20C1.1/Ćwiczenia/Portfolio/The%20Elder%20Scrolls/Words/Math/Objects/voxel.md) grid:

 [![Obraz: voxel grid](https://encrypted-tbn1.gstatic.com/images?q=tbn:ANd9GcQhRc_ktn1QdasBkL3BASaxgKfdIVMigKHBfyKC0tCgVecp0uI0Gng5JnpDoNB8)

 As you can see, the [voxel](/Notatki/Semestr%203/Język%20angielski%20-%20C1.1/Ćwiczenia/Portfolio/The%20Elder%20Scrolls/Words/Math/Objects/voxel.md) grid is a regular array of [voxels](/Notatki/Semestr%203/Język%20angielski%20-%20C1.1/Ćwiczenia/Portfolio/The%20Elder%20Scrolls/Words/Math/Objects/voxel.md).